Linked Lists

 • Both arrays and linked lists are a linear collection of data elements.
 But unlike an array, a linked list does not store its nodes in consecutive memory locations.

 • Another point of difference between an array and a linked list is that a linked list does not allow random access of data.
-Nodes in a linked list can be accessed only in a sequential manner. - But like an array, insertions and deletions can be done at any point in the list in a constant time.
+Nodes in a linked list can be accessed only in a sequential manner.
+But like an array, insertions and deletions can be done at any point in the list in a constant time (once you have a pointer to the right position).

 • Another advantage of a linked list over an array is that we can add any number of elements in the list.
-This is not possible in case of an array.
+This is not possible in case of a array.

 For example, if we declare an array as int marks[20], then the array can store a maximum of 20 data elements only.
 There is no such restriction in case of a linked list.